-As the holidays begins to wind down and employees return to work well-rested from their vacations, there is no better time than to start sifting through your call data to see where improvements could be made for next quarter.
+As the holidays begin to wind down and employees return to work well-rested from their vacations, there is no better time than to start sifting through your call data to see where improvements could be made for next quarter.
 As daunting as the task may seem, analyzing your call data is necessary to maintain a smooth running business and will identify unoptimized opportunities that can be paramount to maintaining your competitive advantage.
 But where do you begin?
 Don’t fall into analysis paralysis, consider these 6 questions to get you started!

 How many calls are being made?

 Noticing that your sales team haven’t been meeting their targets?
 Pull the total number of calls and monitor how many outbound calls are actually being made.
 Throw the data into leaderboards and motivate your team by creating a fun competition to see who can reach the most clients in a given time.

 How much time is spent on calls?

 The average call time (or average handle time) is commonly used as a key performance indicator as it represents the average length of time that your sales staff or call center is engaging with their customers.
 Average call times differ depending on a company’s approach to providing a quality customer experience so there’s no universal call time that companies should follow.
 However, once a company establishes what an appropriate average call time is for their business, this metric can be used to provide insight into whether or not staff are engaging in meaningful conversations with clients.
 Use the average call time to create a benchmark for staff to work off of and set goals for future performance.